 Make sure to check her Facebook page to stay up to date on the latest Kizomba, and Urban Kiz parties, lessons, and festivals in Bangkok.
 Lastly, join the Kizomba Bangkok Facebook group if you want to keep up with all the new local African dance parties.

-Download Bolt, which is a popular transportation app in Bangkok.
+Download Bolt, which is one of the best ways to experience Bangkok Bars and clubs as well as street food.
 Make sure to request a car and not a motorbike taxi as Thailand has one of the highest fatality rates in the world.
 On average 62 people are killed every day on the roads in Thailand.

 If you take a taxi make sure to agree to a price in advance.